Robert Odell Jr. has lived and worked in Memphis, Tennessee, for several years. He enjoys sharing the rich cultural heritage of his city.

 Club Handy was named for W.C.
 Handy, "the father of the blues."
 However, the establishment was run and operated by Andrew "Sunbeam" Mitchell and his wife, Ernestine.

-Located on Beale Street, Club Handy was entered by climbing a stairway, which was around the corner at 195 Hernando Street.
-The entrance lead to the second and third floors.
+Located on Beale Street, in Memphis, Tennessee, Club Handy was entered by climbing a stairway, which was around the corner at 195 Hernando Street.
+The entrance led to the second and third floors.
 Club Handy, housed on the second floor, attracted some of the biggest names on the "Chitlin' Circuit."